smithavijayan/meetmyhobbies/topics/samples.md

 4. In the __Summary__ panel, select __Filters__ > __Assigned__.

 ### Result
-All task assigned to you are listed.
+All tasks assigned to you are listed.